dengyijia/WAF-wasm/DEPLOY.md

 1. Follow the instructions in README.md to build the WASM filter with `proxy-wasm-cpp-sdk`.
 You should have a `WAF_wasm.wasm` file at the root of this repository.
-2. Install Istio 1.7.0 and can run the sample Bookinfo application following the instructions [here](https://istio.io/latest/docs/setup/getting-started/) on istio.io.
+2. Install Istio 1.7.0 and make sure you can run the sample Bookinfo application following the instructions [here](https://istio.io/latest/docs/setup/getting-started/) on istio.io.
    Before starting on the deployment of this WASM filter, clean up the Bookinfo